 Yes.
 Consumers may buy coverage directly from an insurance company.
 However, consumers should make sure that the coverage they buy is offered through the [insert state name of state exchange] and that the insurer has an agreement to do direct enrollment through the [insert name of state exchange] so they can get any tax credits or cost-sharing reductions to which they are entitled.

 Consumers enrolling directly through the insurance company portal may not see all plans available through the [insert name of state exchange].
+An insurance company portal may also offer plans that are not offered through the exchange.
+An enrollee who buys one of those plans is not eligible for premium tax credits

 Drafting Note: States that do not allow insurers to enroll consumers directly into plans through the exchange should change this answer accordingly.